 “Having terrific vision, soft hands and adept in a passing touch, and great skill on the faceoff, Zigomanis has molded his role as a third-line playmaker.”
 Read More...
 “Michael Zigomanis, vegan ice hockey player”

 At 6’3″ and 116kg Georges cuts an imposing figure on the ice.
 Georges played in the lower leagues, before joining Edmonton to play in the Canadian National Hockey League in the 1997-98 season.
 Georges gained a reputation as an aggressive player, and was unanimously named “Best Fighter” by Hockey News in 2003.
 Read More...
 “Georges Laraque, vegan ice hockey player”

 Pat’s skills were noticed at an early age and he was selected for the All-State team.
 He took the school record for stikeouts in a single game, in a season and in a career.

-In 1998 aged 18 he had the opportunity of playing in the Major League but it was not until 2006 that he played for Minnesota Twins, which was his first Major League club.
+In 1998 aged 18 he had the opportunity of playing in the Major League but it was not until 2006 that he played for Minnesota Twins.
 Read More...
 “Pat Neshek, vegan baseball player”

 Andreas started playing in the Swiss National League aged 17, and soon the 189cm (6’2″) Defenceman became established player, moving clubs in 2002 then joining SC Bern, with whom the national title was won.